Note to Prospective Clinical Area Applicants:

 In the UCLA clinical psychology program, admissions decisions are made by an admissions committee, not by individual faculty members.
 However, admissions decisions do take into consideration the match between the interests of those faculty and the relevant interests and experience of applicants and which faculty have openings for new students.
 It is strongly recommended that applicants visit the Faculty page to learn more about faculty interests as well as the Student Admissions, Outcomes and Other Data page to review GRE and GPA statistics for students who successfully entered our program in recent years.

-Interview dates for the upcoming admissions cycle are TBD.
+Interview dates for the upcoming 2024 admissions cycle is TBD.

-The following Clinical Area faculty anticipate having an opening for new students in their labs in 2022-2023:
+The following Clinical Area faculty anticipate having an opening for new students in their labs for Fall 2024 Admission:

 Denise Chavira, Ph.D.